datatogether/research/web_archiving/readme.md

 * _**Targeted scraping**:_ Can the user specify how subregions of web pages should be processed?
 (E.g., using some kind of rule-based scraping or pattern languages like XPath.)

-* _**Manual from interaction**:_ Can the user define ways of interacting with web forms?
+* _**Manual form interaction**:_ Can the user define ways of interacting with web forms?
 This typically means describing web page scraping procedures.
 Usually these are defined using a scripting language of some kind, but some software systems offer using a visual GUI to define scraping procedures.

 * _**Auto form extraction**:_ Can the software automatically infer how to interact with web forms, and interrogate the data resource behind the web form?